 Canaima is the name of the avenging spirit of the Guyana Indians.
 It's also the name the area in Venezuela where the beginning of the movie was filmed and home to the world's tallest waterfall, Angel Falls.

-Brian McNamara, who plays Chris Collins in Arachnophobia, was actually on an the episode of Family Ties entitled "A, My Name Is Alex", from 1987.
-The TV is playing an episode from Family Ties in the scene the house is covered in spiders.
+Brian McNamara, who plays Chris Collins, appeared in an episode of Family Ties called "A, My Name Is Alex" in 1987.
+In the scene where the Daniels' house is covered in spiders, the TV in the living room is playing an episode from Family Ties.

 The spider goes from South America to California needed to measure about one foot across.
 There was only one such spider in the U.S. Frank Marshall named the spider 'Big Bob' after director Robert Zemeckis.